The Sopranos: Title sequence

-Tony Soprano is seen emerging from the Lincoln Tunnel and passing through the tollbooth for the New Jersey Turnpike.
+Tony Soprano is seen emerging from the Lincoln Tunnel out of Manhattan and passing through the tollbooth for the New Jersey Turnpike.
 Numerous landmarks in and around Newark and Jersey City, New Jersey, are then shown passing by the camera as Tony drives down the highway.
 The sequence ends with Tony pulling into the driveway of his suburban home.
 Chase has said that the goal of the title sequence was to show that this particular mafia show was about New Jersey, as opposed to New York, where most similar dramas have been set.

-In the first three seasons, between Tony leaving the tunnel and passing through the toll plaza, the show had a shot of the World Trade Center towers in Tony's right side-view mirror.
-After the September 11 attacks, this shot was removed and replaced with a more generic shot, beginning with the show's fourth season.
+In the first three seasons, between Tony leaving the tunnel and passing through the toll plaza, the title sequence included a shot of the World Trade Center towers in the right side-view mirror.
+After the September 11 attacks, beginning with the show's fourth season, this shot was removed and replaced with a more generic view.

 In a 2010 issue of TV Guide, the show's opening title sequence ranked No. 10 on a list of TV's top 10 credits sequences, as selected by readers.

 A parody of the opening sequence was used in an episode of The Simpsons.
 In "Poppa's Got a Brand New Badge", a variation on the sequence is used, with Fat Tony leaving a Springfield tunnel instead of Tony.
 Fat Tony then continues to drive through Springfield to the same soundtrack as the original.